sdiehl/write-you-a-haskell/006_hindley_milner.md

-Milner's observation was that since the typing rules map uniquely onto syntax, we can in effect run the typing rules "backwards" and whenever we don't have a known type for an subexpression, we "guess" by putting a fresh variable in its place, collecting constraints about its usage induced by subsequent typing judgements.
+Milner's observation was that since the typing rules map uniquely onto syntax, we can in effect run the typing rules "backwards" and whenever we don't have a known type for a subexpression, we "guess" by putting a fresh variable in its place, collecting constraints about its usage induced by subsequent typing judgements.
 This is the essence of *type inference* in the ML family of languages, that by the generation and solving of a class of unification problems